arrow-kt/arrow-website/content/blog/2020-04-06-template-oriented-programming-talk.md

 link: https://youtu.be/_QBlKtUY6ac
 event: Kotlin User Group, Hyderabad, Online Meetup
 ---
-Learn about the magic of Ad-hoc polymorphism using Λrrow typeclasses with simple examples.
+Learn about the magic of Ad-hoc polymorphism using Arrow typeclasses with simple examples.